 A monetary gift given directly to the library to purchase equipment or library materials that benefit library patrons.
 The contributor may request that the gift be placed into a Restricted Fund (used for a specific purpose) or may choose the Unrestricted Fund (allow the library to decide how the gift is best utilized).
 Examples of prior donations to Memorials & Gifts include book purchases, the map rack in the Indiana Room, a digital piano, art, and an automatic entrance door.

-The bricks on the east wall are named in honor of donors in these categories:
+The circles on the east wall honor donors in these categories:

 - Benefactors – $5,000 or more

 Talk to us today about giving a gift to the Wells County Public Library.
 We welcome your generous support.

 Material Donation Guidelines

 - Musty, damp, soiled, and damaged material

 - Old (5 years or older) textbooks, encyclopedias, or Reader’s Digest condensed books

 - General magazines over one (1) year old (cooking, craft, & special interest magazines are exceptions)

 - News magazines over three (3) months old.